Sub-cycle Nanotip Field Emission of Electrons Driven by Air Plasma Generated THz Pulses

 Fig.~\ref{fig:fowler} (a) shows the measured bunch charges for the THz field strengths investigated, and a comparison to the expectation of FN theory.
 Assuming an emission duration of 0.4~ps and an emission area of 10~nm$^2$, a field enhancement factor $\gamma$ of 6900 was estimated for a local field of 70~GV/m.
-This value is significantly higher than similar experiments which reported $\gamma$ values between 800 and 3800. \cite{LiJones2016,Matte2021, Vella2021}
+This value is significantly higher than similar experiments which reported $\gamma$ values between 800 and 3800. \cite{LiJones2016,Matte2021, Vella2021}.
+Potential explanations include variations in the work function due to surface contamination, which might alter the local field and geometry of the tip; deviations in emission area due to changing tip morphology; the presence of multiple emission sites on the tip surface; and space-charge effects, which could have influenced our observed electron energy distributions by causing additional broadening.
+However, these effects alone are unlikely to fully account for the observed discrepancies.